Trip Overview

 Trek through dry and rocky terrain to reach Thorong Phedi, the base camp for the next day’s ascent of the Thorong La Pass.
 The views of the surrounding peaks are striking as you approach the pass.

 This is the most challenging day of the trek.
-You’ll begin early to cross Thorong La, the highest point on the Annapurna Circuit.
-The pass offers breathtaking views of the surrounding peaks, followed by a descent to Muktinath, a sacred site for Hindus and Buddhists.
+You’ll begin very early to cross Thorong La, the highest point on the Annapurna Circuit before midday.
+The pass offers breathtaking views of the surrounding peaks, followed by a long descent to Muktinath, a sacred site for Hindus and Buddhists.

 After a day of challenging trekking, relax with a drive to Tatopani, famous for its natural hot springs.
 Take a dip to soothe your tired muscles.